cyz-ai/infomin/README.md

 ## Introduction
 We consider learning representation with the following objective:
 $$\min L(f(X), Y) - \beta \cdot I(f(X); T)$$
-where $I$ is the mutual information.
-This objective is ubiquitous in fairness, disentangledment, domain adaptation.
+where $L$ is some loss (e.g. prediction loss) and $I$ is the mutual information.
+This objective is ubiquitous in fairness, invariance, disentangledment, domain adaptation.
+In the example above, $Y$ is the digit content and $T$ is the color.

 Traditionally we need to (re-)estimate $I$ first before every update to $f$, which is usually done by training a neural net.
 This leads to an annoying minmax problem similar to GAN.
 We show that minmax learning is indeed not needed.